sciactive/tokenizer/README.md

 Tokenize string input into 32-bit integers (for full text search and natural language processing).

 It works by removing stop words, normalizing text, stemming each word, then tokenizing both the original and the stemmed version of the word.
-It returns the tokens, along with their position in the text (1 indexed), and whether the token was verbatim (not a stemmed version).
+It returns the tokens, along with their position in the text (1 indexed), and whether the token is a stemmed version.
+Stemmed versions will have the same position as their unstemmed counterparts.

+For email addresses, it will provide the username part and the domain part as stemmed tokens, then the whole address as an unstemmed token.

+For URLs, it will provide the protocol, domain, and path as stemmed tokens, then the whole address as an unstemmed token.

 ## Usage